-13. Children under the age of eight (8) are not to be left unattended (beyond sight or conversation distance) by parents or a person who is temporarily caring for the children.
+- Children under the age of eight (8) are not to be left unattended (beyond sight or conversation distance) by parents or guardian.

-15. Use of the Children’s Room and its resources (including public computers) is limited to children under 16 years of age and their accompanying parents/caregivers from opening until 7 p.m. each day.
-Unaccompanied adults may use the Children’s Rooms and it resources after 7 p.m.
-Public computers in the Children’s Room are reserved for the use of elementary, middle and high school students (up to age 16) doing homework between the hours of 2:00 – 5:00 p.m. while school is in session.
-Any adults not accompanying a child but who have need to access any Children’s Room resources prior to 7 p.m. should request assistance from a staff member before doing so.
+- Use of the Children’s Room and its resources is limited to children under 16 years of age and their accompanying parents or guardians at all times.
+Any adults not accompanying a child but who have need to access any Children’s Room resources should request assistance from a staff member before doing so.

-Adopted by the Board of Trustees (Revised September 10, 2014)
+Approved by the Board of Trustees (Revised November 27, 2019)